 There are three suites to choose from – The Garden Room, Terrace Room, and Wild Ginger Room.
 Each with its own beach house charm and natural elegance.

-You’re served a delicious homemade breakfast each morning while listening to some of St John’s native birds.
+You’re served a delicious homemade breakfast each morning while listening to some of St. John’s native birds.
 You can spend your days traveling to the nearby north shore beaches or visiting the many stores at Cruz Bay.

-St. John Camping
+St. John Campgrounds

 There is no better place for overnight camping than in a natural setting like St. John island.
 You can explore the rainforests and beaches during the day, then set up your tent and enjoy a peaceful night’s sleep.
 Come morning, just prepare your coffee and enjoy an amazing view of the sunrise on another day in paradise.